 Try Max Factor 2000 calorie waterproof mascara for a soft natural mascara that stays put.

 Use a touch of bronzer to warm up around the hairline.
-Caroline uses Casino by Nars.
+Caroline uses Laguna by Nars.

 The last word?